We're adding features,

 The ‘Gang of Four’ Archive Selected documents by Jiang Qing, Zhang Chunqiao, Yao Wenyuan and Wang Hongwen, leaders in China’s ‘Cultural Revolution’

 Global Studies World Library.
 Directory of resources from all points of view.
 Great for research.

 The Harry Haywood Archives.
-Contains links to online version of some of his books, and lesser-known writings.
+Contains links to online versions of some of his books and lesser-known writings.

-Ho Chi Minh Biography in 45 minute video.
+Ho Chi Minh Biography in a 45-minute video.
 Ho Chi Minh was not only the founder of Vietnamese communism, he was the very soul of the revolution and of Vietnam’s struggle for independence.
 His personal qualities of simplicity, integrity, and determination were widely admired, not only within Vietnam but elsewhere as well.